 “There are 0-0 draws and there are 0-0 draws,” Kingsley recalled.
 “Against Milan it was backs against the wall for much of the night when we’d hoped for the free flowing mauling we’d given Inter, but new star Sandro was immense and another white hot night at the Lane consolidated the magnificent win in the first leg.

-“Tottenham have bettered the neighbors [Arsenal – who had been eliminated the night before by Barcelona at Camp Nou] in this season’s Champions League and we left eagerly awaiting the quarter final draw.”
+“Tottenham have bettered the neighbours [Arsenal – who had been eliminated the night before by Barcelona at Camp Nou] in this season’s Champions League and we left eagerly awaiting the quarter final draw.”

 The curtain call